 Shifting the Paradigm

-The Registry is a tool that can help the ECE workforce shift the way we think about ourselves and what we do; how we present ourselves to consumers of child care (parents and guardians); and the way we are perceived by the public at large.
+The Nevada Registry is a tool that can help the ECE workforce shift the way we think about ourselves and what we do; how we present ourselves to consumers of child care (parents and guardians); and the way we are perceived by the public at large.
 It’s not an easy task, but every step we take toward professionalizing our field is a step in the right direction.